High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Distance-based homogeneity tests

 where $1\leq k,k' \leq n$ and $1\leq l,l' \leq m$.
 Define the pooled variance estimator

-where $\widehat{\cal{D}}^2$ and $\widehat{\cal{C}}$ are the sample distance variance and the cross distance covariance defined respectively by
+where $\widehat{\mathcal{D}}^2$ and $\widehat{\mathcal{C}}$ are the sample distance variance and the cross distance covariance, defined respectively by

-and $v_a = a(a-3)/2$\, for\, $a=n,m$.
+and $v_k = k(k-3)/2$\, for\, $k=n,m$.
 The two-sample t-statistic is defined as

-Note that the construction of the pooled variance estimator and hence the two-sample statistic requires $n,m\geq 4.$ Under certain mild assumptions, it is shown in Theorem B.1 in Chakraborty and Zhang (2019) that under $H_0: X\overset{d}{=}Y$,
+Note that the construction of the pooled variance estimator and hence the two-sample statistic requires $n,m\geq 4.$ The computational complexity of calculating $T(\mathbf{X}_n,\mathbf{Y}_m)$ is nominally $O((m\vee n)^2p)$; however, as discussed in Section \ref{sec:surrogates}, efficient surrogates can be employed to reduce this burden in ultra-high dimensions.